codess-aus/PL-900/Bus_value.md

 You should use Power Bl to connect the Twitter account of the marketing team and analyze user activity during the campaign duration.
 Power Bl processes business data and allows you to display it in different ways.
+You should use Power Bl to create reports and dashboards that analyze performance data and provide insights in an understandable manner.

 Use Power Bl services to create a sales dashboard using the source data.
 You can use Power Bl to create a visual dashboard connecting directly to a dataset using the SQL Server database.
 Using this dashboard, the salespeople will not need to enter the data from the application in a Microsoft Excel spreadsheet at the end of the month.
 The board of directors will have the updated information directly from the dashboard.